 - ZBW – German National Library of Economics – Leibniz Information Centre for Economics

 The ZBW – German National Library of Economics – Leibniz Information Centre for Economics is the world’s largest specialist library for economics and business studies, with more than four million publications in printed or electronic format.
-Located in Kiel and Hamburg, ZBW is also the main document supplier in it’s subjects in Germany, produces the bibliographic database ECONIS and maintains the subject portal EconBiz.
+Located in Kiel and Hamburg, ZBW is also the main document supplier for it’s subjects in Germany and produces the subject portal EconBiz.

-Apart from these classical duties, the ZBW is also very active in other areas of information infrastructure, e.g. electronic publishing and open access, research data management, social media, semantic technologies and long-term preservation.
+Apart from these classical duties, the ZBW edits two journals in economic policy, Wirtschaftsdienst and Intereconomics and is also very active in different areas of information infrastructure, e.g. publication services and open access, research data management, social media, semantic technologies and long-term preservation.

 - National and Kapodistrian University of Athens